The Apriora alternative that nails one interview, not five modules.

 Can I switch from Alex AI to Evy?

 Yes, and it is straightforward.
-Your interview questions and rubrics migrate over as a quick paste or CSV import, your candidate list comes in as a CSV (or directly through Greenhouse, Ashby, Lever, Workday, Workable, or BambooHR), and your hiring team is live the same day with no enterprise onboarding cycle.
+Your interview questions and rubrics migrate over as a quick paste or CSV import, your candidate list comes in as a CSV, and your hiring team is live the same day with no enterprise onboarding cycle.
 Most teams switching from a sales-led enterprise tool are surprised the entire migration takes less time than scheduling the kickoff call on their old contract.

 What is Alex's Verify module?